panakour/stock-aggregator/README.md

     - `npm install && npm run build`
     - Run the Scheduler `php artisan schedule:work`
     - Run the job to fetch prices from Alpha Vantage API `php artisan queue:work`
+    - or the fake fetcher using the command `php artisan app:fetch-fake-prices`

 ...and you are ready to go.